Skip to content

 How to Secure Sponsors for your Golf Tournament

-Secure sponsors well in advance, as it may take some time to receive all the logos in the proper formats.
-Generally, vector art files (such as Adobe Illustrator files) work best because they can be scaled to any size without losing detail or quality.
-Companies often have strict branding guidelines, so have all logos approved before printing them on any materials.
+Secure sponsors well in advance, as it may take some time to receive all the logos in the proper formats for banners.
+Companies often have strict branding guidelines, so have all logos approved before printing them.
 Sponsor logos are most often used on promotional marketing materials, event registration forms, event day banners, signs, and tournament giveaway items.

 Fundraising Ideas for Golf Events